Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 ## Additional options in setup.py 3/3

-The option `entry_points` provide metadata which are exposed after installation.
+The option `entry_points` exposes code for direct use.
 For example: executable functions from a terminal.

 ```python
 from setuptools import setup